 Soap is a fat, and the oiliness contained in it will break down the surface of any weeds that have waxy or hairy leaves.

 12. Vinegar and Salt

 Any weed that has a long taproot, such as a dandelion can be removed by using vinegar.
-This is another effective method to deal with weeds that grow in the cracks or on your driveway.
+This is another effective method to deal with weeds that grow on your driveway or in the cracks.

 The soil around the weed must be soaked with sufficient vinegar to reach the weed’s roots.
 It will take several days to take effect but in less than a week, your dandelions or docks will be no more.

 Sometimes you throw away vinegar from empty jars of pickled onions, cornichons – so think of using this as a weed killer instead.
 You need to make sure that you only pour it at the base of the weeds, because you don’t want the vinegar to leach into the roots of any plants that are growing nearby.